Industry-specific foundation models

 Open-weight releases from labs and providers like Meta and Qwen helped define an era where teams could start from capable public foundations and adapt upward.
 That era created enormous leverage.

-Miril exists for the next step: industry-specific foundation models built from the data, tasks, verification standards, and validation evidence of the sector they are meant to serve.
+Miril exists for the next step: domain-adapted foundation models built from the data, tasks, verification standards, and validation evidence of the sector they are meant to serve.

 Web-scale is not the same thing as world-scale.